privat1/m2x-erlang/README.md

 ## Getting an Interactive M2X-Erlang Shell

-To get an interactive shell, you'll need to install the [Erlang/OTP](https://github.com/erlang/otp/wiki/Installation) virtual machine and the [Rebar](https://github.com/rebar/rebar) build system and dependency manager, either through your system's package manager or by builting from source.
+To get an interactive shell, you'll need to install the [Erlang/OTP](https://github.com/erlang/otp/wiki/Installation) virtual machine and the [Rebar](https://github.com/rebar/rebar) build system and dependency manager, either through your system's package manager or by building from the source.

 You'll also need to clone this repository using Git.
 ```bash